Apply for a Grant

-Our Grant Making Committee strongly encourages applicants to attend one of our Grant Writing Workshops held during each funding cycle and to call the office to take advantage of staff assistance before you write your grant proposal.
+Our Grant Making Committee strongly encourages applicants to attend one of our free Grant Application Workshops held during each funding cycle and to call the office to take advantage of staff assistance before you write your grant proposal.

 We do accept requests for repeat funding of projects.
 Such proposals must include detailed information about the outcome of the previous grant, how further financial assistance would advance the goals of the original proposal, and in-depth analysis of the successes and failures of the original grant.

 Tax Exempt Status